pramodk/spack-configs/README.md

 $ spack load neuron +python %gcc ^python@2.7
 ```

 This means "Hey, load neuron package compiled with python bindings enabled, using gcc compiler and python used should be be version 2.7".
-This command like syntax of Spack is very useful for loading complicated dependency tree.
+This command line syntax of Spack is very useful for loading complicated dependency tree.
 But in scientific computing environment we often need to provide interface for users that they are already familiar with.
 For example, typically users are familiar with Environment Modules, LMod or Dotkit.
 Good news is that the Spack has built in support for automatically generating such modules.
 Spack internally uses tcl modules or lmod itself.
 For example, if you do `module avail` you will see all modules generated:

 ![spack module av](.images/module_av.png)